JuniorMacedo91/JuniorMacedo91/README.md

 >## "It's not only another project.
 It is an evolution of coding"

 - From aviation to innovation
-- Studying Front End Development since March/2021 by Programador BR
+- Studying Front-end Development
-- I'm focusing on improve my hard skills by taking courses and networking
+- I'm focusing on improve my hard skills by taking courses, networking and mentoring.

 ### Currently learning:
 [![Node.js](https://img.shields.io/badge/Node.js-green?style=for-the-badge&logo=node.js&labelColor=black)](https://github.com/JuniorMacedo91)